AnswerDotAI/fastmigrate/README.md

 ### What fastmigrate guarantees

-To protect your data, fastmigrate offers the following guarantee:
+The point of the system is that if you adopt it, fastmigrate offers the following guarantee:

 > [!NOTE]
 > If you use fastmigrate to create the database and to run migration scripts, and if you define valid migration scripts, then fastmigrate will either produce a valid database, or else fail with an explicit error.
 It will never leave a database silently corrupted or marked with an inaccurate version.
 >
 > If in addition to the above, you _additionally_ define your migration scripts so they leave the db unmodified if they fail (which is easy with sql-based scripts), then fastmigrate can further guarantee that if a migration fails, the db will still be in a valid state.

-But to get this guarantee, you should use fastmigrate to handle creating the db and running migrations.
+But to get this guarantee, you need fastmigrate to handle creating the db and running migrations (unless you [enrolling an existing db](./enrolling.md)).

 One easy way to experiment with these core operations, for instance when testing a new migration, is via the command line tool.